rotundasoftware/backbone.subviews/README.md

 		"mySubview" : function() {
 			var options = {};

-			// do any logic required to create initialization options,
+			// Do any logic required to create initialization options,
-			// then instantiate and return new subview object return new MySubviewClass( options );
+			// then instantiate and return new subview object. return new MySubviewClass( options );
 		}
 	},

 	render : function( data ) {
-		// render funciton is just like normal.. nothing new here var templateFunction = _.template( $( "#MyItemViewTemplate" ).html() );
+		// `render` funciton is just like normal.. nothing new here. var templateFunction = _.template( $( "#MyItemViewTemplate" ).html() );
 		this.$el.html( templateFunction( data ) );